reality66/cart66-cloud-wp/readme.txt

 == Description ==

-Best Value + Best Security
+A secure and sophisticated approach to WordPress e-commerce.

 For less than you would pay for a payment gateway add-on and an SSL certificate you get a complete, PCI compliant, WordPress e-commerce system.

 This plugin connects your WordPress site to Cart66 Cloud which only costs $95/year.

 Sell digital files, ship products, and even sell memberships and subscriptions.
 Cart66 Cloud includes a built-in recurring billing engine and support for over 70 payment gateways.
 Membership management features to restrict access to content on your site is included too!
 Unlike other e-commerce plugins where you have to buy add-ons and worry about SSL certificates and security scans, Cart66 Cloud gives you everything you need all in one easy to use package.
 We even handle all of the [requirements for PCI compliance](http://cart66.com/blog/what-you-need-to-know-about-pci-compliance/ "PCI Compliance") for you so you don't have to do anything but start selling.